wiremock/wiremock.org/_site/docs/junit-jupiter.md

               .configureStaticDsl(true));
 ```

-This will ensure that all parameters from the builder will be set as they would if you had constructed an instance of
-`WireMockExtension` from it.
+This ensures that all parameters from the builder will be set as they would if you had constructed an instance of `WireMockExtension` from it.